jsmoriss/inherit-featured-image/readme.txt

 = Need a Boost to your Social and Search Ranking? =

-Check out [the WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) and present your content at its best on social sites and in search results, no matter how webpages are shared, re-shared, messaged, posted, embedded, or crawled.
+Check out [the WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) to present your content at its best on social sites and in search results, no matter how webpages are shared, re-shared, messaged, posted, embedded, or crawled.

 == Installation ==